Inputs

 3. Loop through all the values in the list

-To loop through the values in the list buckets, you must use the JINJA control structure, the "Loop for".
-To display all the items, declare a variable, for example bucket in the for loop to loop through the items added to the list.
-Use the following expression:
+To loop through the values in the list buckets, you must use the JINJA control structure, the for loop.
+To display all the items, declare a variable, for example, bucket, in the for loop to iterate through the items added to the list.

 {% for [variable] in [input_list_name] %}